 Andy Torbet is rapidly carving a niche for himself as the man the TV companies go to when they need someone to do something most people would find absolutely crazy.
-Scuba Diver sat down to find out what drives his adventurous lifestyle.
+Scuba Diver Mark Evans sat down with Torbet to find out what drives his adventurous lifestyle.

 Photographs courtesy of Andy Torbet

 Mark Evans: You are renowned for being a bit of an Action Man – have you always been an adventurer?

 Andy Torbet: I grew up in the Scottish Highlands, so being outdoors, climbing trees, swimming in rivers was normal.
 I started snorkelling at 12 and diving at 14.
 I started climbing at 13, and I’ve been hillwalking and camping since I was very young.
 So I suppose I’ve always liked the outdoors.
 But I’m not into an adventure for its own sake, or for pleasure.
 I prefer to have a reason, a mission, to go to work.
 So whether it’s filming, scientific or archaeological research, or experimenting with new technologies, that ticks all the boxes – I’m afraid climbing a mountain ‘because it’s there’ isn’t enough for me.

 Mark Evans: Talking of Action Man, isn’t it true that you actually voiced said iconic action figure?